ibm-cloud-docs/BlockStorage/mounting_rhel8.md

 Leave the other CHAP settings commented. {{site.data.keyword.cloud}} storage uses only one-way authentication.
 Do not enable Mutual CHAP.
 {:important}

-## Discover the storage device and login.
+## Discover the storage device and login
 {: #discoverandlogin}
 {: step}